Karl Malden: Film career: 1950s to 1970s

-Malden appeared in a small role in the film noir Kiss of Death (1947) during the run of All My Sons, but didn't resume his film acting career until 1950, starting with The Gunfighter and Where the Sidewalk Ends, followed by Halls of Montezuma (1951).
+Malden appeared in a small role in the film noir Kiss of Death (1947) during the run of All My Sons, but did not resume his film acting career until 1950, starting with The Gunfighter and Where the Sidewalk Ends, followed by Halls of Montezuma (1951).
 For Kazan's film version of A Streetcar Named Desire (also 1951), he recreated his role as Harold "Mitch" Mitchell, Stanley Kowalski's best friend, who starts a romance with Blanche DuBois (Vivien Leigh).
 For this performance, he won the Academy Award for Best Supporting Actor.
 His other films during this period included Alfred Hitchcock's I Confess (1953) with Montgomery Clift and Anne Baxter, and On the Waterfront (1954) — where he received his second nomination for the Academy Award for Best Supporting Actor — playing a priest who influences Terry Malloy (Marlon Brando) to testify against mobster-union boss Johnny Friendly (Lee J. Cobb).